laravel/docs/billing.md

 If the user cancels a subscription and then resumes that subscription before the subscription has fully expired, they will not be billed immediately.
 Instead, their subscription will be re-activated, and they will be billed on the original billing cycle.

-<a name="cards"></a>
-## Cards

-<a name="retrieving-credit-cards"></a>
-### Retrieving Credit Cards

-You sometimes may wish to retrieve the cards for a customer.
-The `cards` method on the `billable` model will return a collection of `Laravel\Cashier\Card` instances.

-    $cards = $user->cards();

-Alternatively, you may want to retrieve the customer's default card from Stripe.
-The `defaultCard` method will return it as a `Stripe\Card` instance:

-    $card = $user->defaultCard();

-<a name="checking-card-on-file"></a>
-### Checking Card On File

-You may check if a customer already has a credit card attached on their account by using the `hasCardOnFile` method:

-    $user->hasCardOnFile();

-<a name="updating-credit-cards"></a>
-### Updating Credit Cards

-The `updateCard` method may be used to update a customer's credit card information.
-This method accepts a Stripe token and will assign the new credit card as the default billing source:

-    $user->updateCard($stripeToken);

-Alternatively, you may wish to set the current default card by using the `updateCardFromStripe` method.
-This method will perform a lookup in Stripe to find the customer's default card and set it as the card on file.

-    $user->updateCardFromStripe();

-<a name="deleting-credit-cards"></a>
-### Deleting Credit Cards

-You sometimes may wish to delete a a single card.
-You may do this by first retrieving the customer's cards with the `cards` method.
-After that you may delete them individual with the `delete` method:

-    foreach ($user->cards() as $card) {
-        $card->delete();
-    }

-> {note} If you are deleting the default card, please make sure that you sync the new default card with your database by using the `updateCardFromStripe` method afterwards.

-Alternatively, you may want to delete all cards together at once.
-This method will also call the `updateCardFromStripe` method at the end so the default card details are deleted from your database:

-    $user->deleteCards();

-> {note} If your user has an active subscription you might want to prevent them from deleting the last payment source.

 <a name="subscription-trials"></a>
 ## Subscription Trials